barty-s/art-quiz-app/README.md

 #### Media

-- Images sourced from Google with the Creative Commons License and used solely for educational purposes
+- Images sourced from Google with the Creative Commons License and used solely for educational purposes.